wking/swc-boot-camps/ScientificPython.md

     np.average(np.max(patients[ patients[:, 1] == 0], 1))

-does take a bit of practice to read, and it's very easy to fail to notice the difference between == and !=, or axis 0 versus axis 1, when they're buried inside a complex expression.
+is efficient, but does take a bit of practice to read, and it's very easy to fail to notice the difference between == and !=, or axis 0 versus axis 1, when they're buried inside a complex expression.

 ## Visualization and matplotlib

 The mathematician Richard Hamming once said, "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
 Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Python's 2D plotting library, [matplotlib](http://matplotlib.org), here.

-First let us import Matplotlib:
+First let us import matplotlib:

     from matplotlib import pyplot as plt